 When you send an email, you say hello.

-When you pass someone in your building, you say hello, it's a word we use all day long.
+When you pass someone in your building, you say hello, a word we use all day long.

-It is used many times a day.
+We use it many times a day.

 When you leave a place or finish an email, or when you leave a conversation with someone, you can say good day.